denoland/std/README.md

 See the tracking issue [here](https://github.com/denoland/deno/issues/9795).

-### Browser compatibility
+### Browser-compatibility

-By default, all public code is browser-compatible.
+By default, all public code is browser compatible.
 If a file is not, the following must be added to the corresponding file:

 ```